Biddestone

 Biddestone is a village and former civil parish, now in the parish of Biddestone and Slaughterford, in northwest Wiltshire, England, about 3 mi west of Chippenham and 2 mi north of Corsham.
 The parish includes the smaller settlement of Slaughterford.

 Geography

 The Bybrook River forms the western boundary of the parish, while the northern boundary follows approximately the Bristol to Chippenham road, now the A420.

 The parish is just inside the eastern boundary of the Cotswolds Area of Outstanding Natural Beauty.
 Sites of Special Scientific Interest include Honeybrook Farm and Colerne Park and Monk's Wood, both near Slaughterford.

 History

+The name Biddestone derives from the Old English Biedinstūn or Biedestūn, meaning 'Biedin/Biede's settlement'.

 A settlement at Bedestone, with four households, was recorded in Domesday Book in 1086.

 The Grade II* listed Manor House (at the southeast entrance to the village) and Manor Farmhouse are from the 17th century, as are Pool Farmhouse and Elm Cottage (both south of the village green).
 Willow House, north of the green, is dated 1730: a three-storey house with a formal five-bay south front.